cartonalexandre/imba-realworld-example-app/readme.md

 - Clone this repo
 - `npm install` to install all req'd dependencies
-- `npm start` to start the local server (this project uses create-react-app)
+- `npm run dev` to start the local server